umn-asr/shibboleths_lil_helper/README.markdown

     cap deploy HOST=asr-web-dev4.oit.umn.edu

-For each of our target servers we setup Capistrano to have a clone of this shibboleth_deployer repo structured in the standard way, i.e.
+For each of our target servers we setup Capistrano to have a clone of this shibboleth_deployer repo structured in the standard way, e.g:

-    `ls /etc/shibboleth_deployer`
+    ls /etc/shibboleth_deployer
         current
         releases
         shared